i-doit/knowledge-base/docs/en/installation/manual-installation/ubuntu-linux/ubuntu-20.04.1-lts.md

 </VirtualHost>
 ```

 i-doit includes differing Apache settings in files with the name ==.htaccess==.
-The setting ==AllowOverride All== is required so that these settings are taken into account.
+The setting ==AllowOverride All== is required so that these settings are taken into account.<br>
 With the next step you activate the new VHost and the necessary Apache module ==rewrite== and the Apache web server is restarted:

 ```shell